Sprinklers & Lawn Care May 4, 2026

 If you will rent chairs or a tent, roll a hand truck along the delivery path once.
 Soft lawn ruts faster than you expect when wheels follow the same line all weekend.
 Flag those strips for lighter irrigation or a temporary plywood run so recovery is faster after the event.

-Sprinkler honesty on the strips people actually use
+Sprinkler coverage on the paths people actually use

 If mist floats along the traffic strip, pressure or a clogged nozzle is a better fix than doubling run time on every zone.
 NationScapes sprinkler repair visits go faster when you mark pale areas with stakes after a cycle so the crew sees which head owns the gap.

-Pause or shift start times so zones do not soak the chef zone or dining tables right before guests arrive.
+Pause or shift start times so zones do not soak the cooking area or dining tables right before guests arrive.
 Controllers that still run last July's schedule will fight you all weekend.

 Smart controllers can skip cycles after rain while a dry traffic strip still needs attention.
 Trust turf color on the paths people use, not only the app summary.
 One manual cycle on the guest zone the morning after setup often reveals a head that never popped during the automatic run.